 In fairness, the Tatum-Driver-Craig combo is one tough act to follow.
 They’re the gift that keeps on giving, keeping this rural farce on the wrong side of the law but just the right side of ridiculous.

-Recommendation: With colorful and unforgettable characters, the lackadaisical plotting of Logan Lucky is more easily forgiven.
+Moral of the Story: With colorful and unforgettable characters, the lackadaisical plotting of Logan Lucky is more easily forgiven.
 Even as the buzz wears off significantly towards the end, this is one of the more purely enjoyable flicks of the late season — a cold and refreshing <insert the name of an American pilsner here> on a hot race day.

 Running Time: 119 mins.